-Based on proper cover letter formats and what to include in the letter, this post will walk you through how to write a cover letter and submit it via SwifDoo PDF for increasing the likelihood of being hired.
+Based on proper cover letter formats and what to include in the letter, this post will walk you through how to write a cover letter in detail.
+You will also learn how to convert and submit it via SwifDoo PDF for increasing the likelihood of being hired.

 What Is a Cover Letter?

 A cover letter is a document that you write to highlight your experiences, skills, and other abilities fit for the specific position and company.
 It is also used to express your great interest in the job.
-Knowing the definition of a cover letter is important when we talk about how to write a cover letter.
+Knowing the definition of it is important when we talk about how to write a cover letter.

-A cover letter, application letter or motivation letter is oftentimes sent as an additional attachment together with a resume.
+A cover letter, also called application letter or motivation letter, is oftentimes sent as an additional attachment together with a resume.
 As the name suggests, it is a letter commonly composed of paragraphs.
-The purpose of a cover letter is to tell recruiters why you are qualified and great for them.
+The purpose of it is to tell recruiters why you are qualified and great for them.
 It is quite important for making yourself stand out.

 What Does a Cover Letter Need to Include?

 A proper cover letter format counts for a lot in impressing employers.
-Whether you are a student who needs to submit a cover letter for an internship application, a teacher looking for a teaching job, or a job seeker in any other field, you need to know how to format a cover letter.
+Whether you are a student who needs to submit an application letter for an internship application, a teacher looking for a teaching job, or a job seeker in any other field, you need to know how to format such a document.
 Your letter layout or structure should follow several essential guidelines.
 Learn how to write a cover letter for a job in the following standard format.

 1. Create an impressive header: